 PPI, or pixels per inch, is the number of pixels per inch on your screen.
 Spoiler alert: these pixels are fixed in size, depending on your device.
 Therefore, it’s not something you can change on your end while editing an image.
 A 72 PPI image on your computer will look the exact same as one with 2000 PPI, because your device has a set PPI within the screen.

 If your image will be strictly viewed digitally, PPI doesn’t really matter— and neither does DPI.
 Your image file dimensions in pixels will determine your file size and quality, not your PPI (yeah, confusing).
 Luckily, you don’t need to get into the weeds.
 Given the option, stick to 72 PPI for web-displayed imagery.
+The more pixels you jam in per inch to an image, the larger its file size and the slower it'll take the load— reducing your page speed.

 Selecting the Right Image Dimensions